For students

 Jam session

-Pick a key or a chord and play around.
+Pick a key or a chord and play around on your instrument or voice.
 See what comes out.
-Not every minute needs to be structured.

 #95